 Philadelphia Sexual Harassment Lawyers at Sidney L. Gold & Associates, P.C.
 Advocate for Those Suffering from Sexual Harassment in the Workplace

-If you or a loved one has experienced sexual harassment in the workplace, you need the services of the experienced Philadelphia sexual harassment lawyers at Sidney L. Gold & Associates, P.C.
+If you or a loved one has experienced sexual harassment in the workplace, you need the services of the experienced Philadelphia harassment lawyers at Sidney L. Gold & Associates, P.C.
 To schedule your free initial consultation today, call us at 215-569-1999 or contact us online.
 We are in Philadelphia and we proudly serve clients from the surrounding areas, including Bucks County, Chester County, Delaware County, Montgomery County, and throughout New Jersey.